SimonDelord/ACM-Ansible/README.md

   appsDomain: ha-apps.melbourneopenshift.com
   domain: apps.cluster-X.melbourneopenshift.com

-Now, any app that will get deployed outside openshift namespaces will have by default a route named svc-name-namespace.ha-apps.melbourneopenshift.com \
+Now, any app that will get deployed outside openshift namespaces will have by default a route named svc-name-namespace.ha-apps.melbourneopenshift.com

-     - ***Second step***
+   - ***Second step*** Create the relevant Ansible playbooks

 Ok now for the automation.
 I created two Ansible-playbooks:
       - one to create the entries for *.ha-apps.melbourneopenshift.com mapped to the 2 IP @s of the OCP clusters (<cluster-1> and <cluster-2>)